 A sharp increase in mental health issues has been reported all around the world.
 One study followed over 1,700 participants in 190 Chinese cities during the height of the pandemic from late January to late February.

 Twenty percent of survey respondents in Spain met the criteria for having a mental health disorder.
 Almost 20 percent were depressed, 25 percent were anxious and 16 percent had PTSD.
-In Slovenia, half of the survey participants reported high levels of stress.Call 866-485-0905 for immediate assistance
+In Slovenia, half of the survey participants reported high levels of stress.CALL NOW

 Can Stress Cause Mental Health Problems?